juhasev/sample-ninja-help/projects.md

 #### RATING

 This is an average survey rating score on a scale of 1 - 10.
-Survey ratings are collected at the end of each interview and is voluntary to panelists.
-The rating functionality is on by default but can be turned off in the **PANEL SETTINGS** if desired.
+Survey ratings are collected at the end of each interview and are voluntary for panelists.
+The rating functionality is on by default but can be turned off in the PANEL SETTINGS if desired.

-The rating is color coded and can either be **Green, Amber and Red**.
+The rating is color-coded and can either be **Green, Amber, or Red**.
 The red color indicator is triggered when **Send notification when survey rating falls under** -setting limit has been met in the **PANEL SETTINGS**.

 #### CALENDAR